-The CE-100T-8 has a full range of Ethernet and POS statistics under Performance > Ether Ports or Performance > POS Ports.
+The CE-100T-8 has a full range of Ethernet and POS statistics information under Performance > Ether Ports or Performance > POS Ports.

-CE-100T-8 SONET Circuits and Features
+CE-100T-8 SONET/SDH Circuits and Features

-The CE-100T-8 has eight POS ports, numbered one through eight, which are exposed to management with CTC or TL1.
+The CE-100T-8 has eight POS ports, numbered one through eight, which can be managed with CTC or TL1.
 Each POS port is statically mapped to a matching Ethernet port.
-By clicking the card-level Provisioning tab > POS Ports tab, the user can configure the Administrative State, Framing Type, and Encapsulation Type.
-By clicking the card-level Performance tab > POS Ports tab, the user can view the statistics, utilization, and history for the POS ports.
+By clicking the card-level Provisioning > POS Ports tab, the user can configure the Administrative State, Framing Type, and Encapsulation Type.
+By clicking the card-level Performance > POS Ports tab, the user can view the statistics, utilization, and history for the POS ports.